Maryang-ri Camellia Forest

 Located in Maryang-ri, the forest is situated on a low hill about 4.5 kilometers away from the coast of Seodo Elementary School.
 At the top of the hill there is a small pavilion called Dongbaekjeong.
 'Dongbaekjeong' means a pavilion with camellia blossoms.
 From late March to early May, you can enjoy the camellia blossom from here.
 The scenery of the West Sea in the 'Dongbaekjeong' is beautiful.

 Especially, there is an 'Oryeokdo' island in the front of the pavilion, and the scenery of the island and the sea looks great.

-The western forest of Maryang-ri has a strong wind, and there are only a few left.
+The western forest of Maryang-ri suffers strong winds, and there are only a few left.
 About 70 trees are distributed in the east of the forest.

-The camellia tree, members of the tea family, is a warm temperate zone evergreen tree that grows up to seven meters tall.

-However, the camellia tree here is about two meters tall, and is spread by the strong wind.
+The camellia tree, a member of the tea family, is a warm temperate zone evergreen tree that grows up to seven meters tall.
+However, the trees here are about two meters tall, and is spread by the strong wind.